Losing the most beautiful part of our life, our father!

 one could have asked for.
 A man whose life revolved around his family.
 Who did everything

 to provide the best for his family.
-A man who made sure he sets an example for
+A man who made sure he set an example for

 his children.
-He didn’t teach me but rather lived as the best example of my
+He didn’t teach me; rather, he lived as the best example in my

 life.